PayME-Tech/PayME-SDK-Android-Example/README_EN.md

 The PayME system will provide the integrated app with the following information:

 - **PublicKey** : Used to encrypt data, the built-in app needs to pass it to the SDK for encryption.
-- **AppToken** : AppToken provides a unique identifier for each app MC, which needs to be passed to the SDK for encryption
+- **AppToken** : AppToken is uniquely provided for each app MC to identifier, which needs to be passed to the SDK for encryption
 - **SecretKey** : Used to encrypt and authenticate data in the backend system for the integrated app.

 The App side will provide the PayME system with the following information: